arenanet/socknet/SockNet.Client.Tests/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.com/ArenaNet/SockNet/issues).
+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/ArenaNet/SockNet/issues).

 ## LICENSE